drcinfotech/DRC-Real-Estate-AI-Chatbot/README.md

 **Specifically:**

-- 🚫 **Not a licensed real estate brokerage.** Property Assistant does not list real properties, broker real deals, or hold real-estate licenses.
+- 🚫 **Not a licensed real estate brokerage.** DRC Property Assistant does not list real properties, broker real deals, or hold real-estate licenses.
 - 🚫 **Not an RBI-regulated lender.** EMI calculations are illustrative.
 Real home loans must come from RBI-regulated banks/NBFCs with proper sanctioning.
 - 🚫 **Not a RERA-registered platform.** RERA IDs in the data are fictional invented identifiers.
 - 🚫 **Mock listings only.** All properties, neighborhoods, projects, agents, and prices are fictional.